 Fax cover sheet: Fax Cover Sheet (PDF)

-If there are any questions regarding this please contact the Canada Border Services Agency office in Saskatoon at 306-975-4755.
+If you have any questions regarding this process, please contact the Canada Border Services Agency office in Saskatoon at 306-975-4755.

-Ammunition: If you plan to supply your own shells for hunting in Saskatchewan, there is a limit to the amount of ammunition you can carry across the border.
-Saskatchewan customs can provide you with specifics.
+Ammunition: If you plan to supply your own ammunition for hunting in Saskatchewan please note there is a limit to the amount of ammunition you can bring across the border.
+Saskatchewan Customs can provide you with specifics.

 Air Travel/Security: Canadian Air Transport Security Authority (CATSA) wants to make sure hunters know the rules at pre-board screening to avoid unpleasant surprises at the airport security checkpoint.

 Firearms Safety: Firearms Safety (PDF)Canada Gun Laws